2018: Jötunn | FIRST Power Up!

 2017: Forseti | FIRST Steamworks

 For the 2017 robot, a Mecanum Drive system powered by 4 motors was developed.
-The drive had proved many successes when sweeping across the field efficiently to grab and collect fuel and gears, witch was the major objectives in FIRST Stronghold.
+The drive had proved many successes when sweeping across the field efficiently to grab and collect fuel and gears, the major objectives in FIRST Power Up.
 The team has made an great effort in improving the shooter mechanic on the robot but, had to use the fuel collector as a defensive strategy instead by ball hogging from other teams.
 The gear arm of the robot was the most valuable aspect of the robot.
 With an active gear arm Forseti was allowed to pick up gears quick and efficiently from the gear slots and floor pickup.
-With all of these components on the robot and the well planned strategy of running gears has provided Forseti as a fast, well defined gear collector.
+With all of these components on the robot and the well planned strategy of running gears has provided Forseti as a fast gear collector.

 Team 4276 was Rank 2 in the Orange County Regional with a record of 10-3-0 and won the following awards: